-

 Dear Diary: State of Affairs

-Dear Diary, This is no poetry either is it political, but a personal note, a soliloquy and thoughts that bother me.
-I perceive corruption every day, and it seems people are too timid to stand against it.
+Dear Diary, This isn’t poetry or politics, but a personal note, a soliloquy, and thoughts that bother me.
+I see corruption every day, and it seems people are too timid to stand against it.
 Most are afraid of something.
-And I’m aware of this something.
-Maybe I’m a little scared again, but…
+And I know what that something is.
+Maybe I’m a little scared again, but I’m uncomfortable…